csgrimes1/chihuahua/README.md

 trees in the node_modules folder.
 Often, the size of the tree is a result of secondhand dependencies.
 It's a developer's choice whether to host a large dependency tree.
 However, Chihuahua should not _impose_ slow NPM installs on the developer.
-If you are Dockerizing your Node application, you'll endure significant wait times from NPM install already.
+If you are Dockerizing your Node application, you'll endure significant wait times from `npm install` already.
 Therefore, it's good to keep the node_modules at a minimum in Chihuahua.

 This library is small, and here is why:

 1. The CLI finds tests using STDIN rather than a glob expression.
 Nothing against globs, but glob libraries bring many nested dependencies, adding weight to the package.
 It's quite easy to pipe the `ls` command to Chihuahua.
+The module may add globbing support in the future if it can do so without adding weight to the package.
-2. There are no reporters except a simple console dump (it can be turned off).
+2. There are no built-in reporters except a simple console dump (it can be turned off).
 The library also dumps a JSON log to disk.
-It would be easy to write reporters to read and format the JSON log.
+It would be easy to write reporters to read and format the JSON log, and the external `chihuahua-reporters` module already supports `xunit`.

 ### Task Runners

 In the spirit of smallness, I should mention that I don't use Grunt or Gulp.
 If you need to run tasks across incompatible shells like Bash and DOS, you may need Gulp or Grunt.
 When your project allows, shell scripts are a great way to tool your source code.
 You really don't need a scaffold to get a Node project up and ready for code.
-Rather than relying on Gulp, Grunt, Gasp, or any task runner, Chihuahua has a simple command line interface ready for shell scripting.
+Rather than relying on Gulp, Grunt, or any task runner, Chihuahua has a simple command line interface ready for shell scripting.
+You can also `require('chihuahua')` and run it with JavaScript.

 ### Installing